grymmjack/x_browse/README.md

 # x_browse
 Port of _setup.php for X:\!BROWSE!

-This helps me find things fast, and uses `mklink /D` on Windows.
+(an old PHP project I used for helping me find things fast, and uses `mklink /D` on Windows.)

 ## Installation
 python setup.py develop